CharlieStone/tour_de_france_routes/README.md

 ## Plots
 The file [tour_routes.pdf](https://github.com/CharlieStone/tour_de_france_routes/blob/master/tour_routes.pdf) contains a plot of every start and end location of the Tour.
 The colour of the route is green at the start and black at the end.
 Dotted lines connect the end of one stage and the start of the next.
 This is particularly relevant for more recent years where the Tour has not been a continuous route.

 The code to produce the pdf is [here](tour_de_france_routes/Plot.Rmd).
+This also contains:
-This also contains a scatter plot of every stage start and end location on a map of Europe, and a hexagonal bin density plot of the locations.
++ A scatter plot of every stage start and end location on a map of Europe.
++ A hexagonal bin density plot of the locations by latitude and longitude.
++ A tile plot of the terrain types for every stage (y axis) of every tour (x axis).

 ## Data sources
 Data was scraped from the stage table from the Wikipedia article for each year of the Tour.
 For example, here is a link to the wikipage for [1975](https://en.wikipedia.org/wiki/1975_Tour_de_France).
 The place names were geocoded using the geonames [api](http://www.geonames.org/export/ws-overview.html).